 Do this for five minutes, ten minutes, whatever you feel comfortable with.
 What matters is that you begin meditating if you feel like you want to or have thoughts like “I should be meditating”.

 Do you find yourself saying, “I want to meditate” or “I should start meditating”?
 Then take a deep breath and start right now!
-Even if it is only for a minute listen to that inner pull and harmonizing with your inner desires.
+Even if it is only for a minute listen to that inner pull and harmonize with your inner desires.

 Let’s take a closer look at each of these basic steps for meditation: